Offeckk/LearnIt/README.md

 ### 📁 Profile 📁

-You can check your profile, where you can see your roles and the courses you have participated in.
+You can check your profile, where you can see your roles and the courses you have participated in with link to them.